Hello everyone! Happy Tuesday!

 - Make sure every single one has “Butterfly” at some point in their title.

 - Search within your shop (not etsy itself) for the word “Butterfly”

 - Copy the link that appears in your browser.

-- Put this link in EVERY butterfly product description with something along the lines of “Want to see more of our butterfly products?
+- Put this link in EVERY butterfly will product description with something along the lines of “Want to see more of our butterfly products?
 Please click here:”

 I hope you’ve found this post inspiring (and not confusing!) but if you do get confused please just comment below and I’ll see what I can do to help!
 Finding out how much this WORKS has made my day and a few other’s as well!
 I hope it brings you many more views and sales!